ABOUT BETHEL MEMBERSHIP

 I affirm the following:

-• I have been saved by grace through faith in Jesus Christ and boast in Him, not myself (Eph.
-2:4-10).
+• I have been saved by grace through faith in Jesus Christ and boast in Him, not myself (Ephesians 2:4-10).

-• I have been baptized in water at some point in my life, signifying my conversion and new life in God (Matt.
-28:19; Col. 2:12).
+• I have been baptized in water at some point in my life, signifying my conversion and new life in God (Matthew 28:19; Colossians 2:12).

 • I take responsibility as a disciple of Jesus to continue to nurture my own close, obedient, loving friendship with the Lord (John 15:1-17).

-• As well, I will follow the wisdom of the Lord by refraining from intoxication with alcohol and/or drugs (Rom.
-13:13, Gal.
-5:19-21).
+• I will follow the wisdom of the Lord by refraining from intoxication with alcohol and/or drugs (Romans 13:13; Galatians 5:19-21).
 Should I stumble in any of these areas, I will get up again with the help of the Holy Spirit and my church family!

-• I have read and am in agreement with Bethel’s Statement of Faith and Statement of Purpose.
+• I have read and am in agreement with Bethel’s Statement of Purpose, Statement of Faith, Statement on Marriage and Sexuality, Statement on Biblical Authority, and Statement on the Sanctity of Human Life.

 • I contribute regularly to the support of the congregation in the form of tithes, offerings, time, and attendance.